 - Go to the store and search for Nimbus.
 Locate the Nimbus app and click "Add "

-Alternatively you can go to via Team itself, click on "Add a Tab" to install Nimbus this way.
+Navigate to the Team itself, click on "Add a Tab" to install Nimbus this way.

 Equal methods to add Nimbus to a team